itayfroo/Stock_finnale_project/README.md

 ### Notes
-- if you can't open venv(ExecutionPolicy is restricted):
-  [Set-ExecutionPolicy -Scope CurrentUser RemoteSigned](#) in the PowerShell.
+- if you can't open venv(ExecutionPolicy is restricted) run [Set-ExecutionPolicy -Scope CurrentUser RemoteSigned](#) in the PowerShell.